dmlc/xgboost/doc/build.rst

     pip3 install xgboost

   * The binary wheel will support GPU algorithms (`gpu_hist`) on machines with NVIDIA GPUs.
 Please note that **training with multiple GPUs is only supported for Linux platform**.
 See :doc:`gpu/index`.
-  * Currently, we provide binary wheels for 64-bit Linux and Windows.
+  * Currently, we provide binary wheels for 64-bit Linux, macOS and Windows.
   * Nightly builds are available.
 You can now run

     .. code-block:: bash